GearsProgress/Poke_Transporter_GB/README.md

 _This project is not endorsed or supported by GameFreak or Nintendo.
 Please support the original developers._

 ## Special Mentions
-A huge thank you to Goppier for being the first one to bridge the gap between generation 2 and generation 3 and for provide exremely useful documentation about both versions of the Link Cable, and a huge thank you to Lorenzooone for being the direct inspiration for this project, as well as answering questions I had during development.
+A huge thank you to Goppier for being the first one to bridge the gap between generation 2 and generation 3 and for provide extremely useful documentation about both versions of the Link Cable, and a huge thank you to Lorenzooone for being the direct inspiration for this project, as well as answering questions I had during development.
 This project would never have happened without either of them, and I cannot thank them enough.